-Interpretation: Upon the Code of Ethics for the Physical Therapist being amended effective July 1, 2010, all the lettered principles in the Code contain the word "shall" and are mandatory ethical obligations.
-The language contained in the Code is intended to better explain and further clarify existing ethical obligations.
-These ethical obligations predate the revised Code.
+Interpretation: Upon the Code of Ethics for the Physical Therapist being amended effective July 1, 2010, all the lettered principles in the Code of Ethics contain the word "shall" and are mandatory ethical obligations.
+The language contained in the Code of Ethics is intended to better explain and further clarify existing ethical obligations.
+These ethical obligations predate the revised Code of Ethics.
 Although various words have changed, many of the obligations are the same.
-Consequently, the addition of the word "shall" serves to reinforce and clarify existing ethical obligations.
-A significant reason that the Code was revised was to provide physical therapists with a document that was clear enough such that they can read it standing alone without the need to seek extensive additional interpretation.
+Consequently, the addition of the word "shall" reinforces and clarifies existing ethical obligations.
+A significant reason that the Code of Ethics was revised was to provide physical therapists with a document that was clear enough to be read on its own without the need to seek extensive additional interpretation.

 The Preamble states that "[n]o Code of Ethics is exhaustive nor can it address every situation."
 The Preamble also states that physical therapists "are encouraged to seek additional advice or consultation in instances in which the guidance of the Code may not be definitive."
-Potential sources for advice and counsel include third parties and the myriad resources available on the APTA Web site.
-Inherent in a physical therapist's ethical decision-making process is the examination of his or her unique set of facts relative to the Code.
+Potential sources for advice and counsel include third parties and the myriad resources available on the APTA website.
+Inherent in a physical therapist's ethical decision-making process is the examination of his or her unique set of facts relative to the Code of Ethics.